A multishift, multipole rational QZ method with aggressive early deflation: Aggressive early deflation

-In the first phase, shown in pane II of \Cref{fig:aed}, the parts of the pencil within the deflation windows are reduced to real Schur form.
-This can be done with the RQZ method as all subpencils in the deflation windows are in block Hessenberg form.
-The pencil $(A,B)$ is subdivided as,
+where we assume $A_{21}$ to have two rows, indicating that we have a $2\times 2$ block just after the deflation window.
+We restrict the size of $A_{21}$ and of the other blocks to be at most $2\times 2$ since it simplifies the presentation and it is sufficient for the real double-shift rational QZ algorithm.
+Recall from the discussion following \Cref{thm:implicitQ} that we have taken the design decision to have $B$ in Hessenberg form, as a consequence $B_{21}$ has only one row.
+The subpencils $(A_{11},B_{11})$ and $(A_{44},B_{44})$ are the upper-left and bottom-right deflation windows.

-and the subpencils $(A_{11},B_{11})$ and $(A_{44},B_{44})$ are the upper-left and bottom-right deflation windows.
-Their reduction to real Schur form is given by,
+In the first phase, shown in pane II of \Cref{fig:aed}, the parts of the pencil within the deflation windows are reduced to quasi Schur form (block upper triangular with blocks of size at most $2$):